-Many young birders first get interested in birds while they feed bread to ducks at a local pond, but experienced birders know that bread is not a suitable food to offer birds – or is it?
-With care, there is good bread you can offer the birds.
+Many young birders first get interested in birds while they feed bread to ducks at a local pond, but experienced birders know that bread is not a suitable food to offer birds.
+Or is it?
+With care and caution, there is good bread you can feed birds.

 Why Most Bread Is Bad for Birds